Sajid2001/real-time-app/README.md

 ## How to use

-Using Snapshot is very simple, just search up whatever city you want to capture it in real time.
+Using Snapshot is very simple.
+Just search up any major city in the world and the app will capture it for you, in real time.
 The world is your oyster.

 ![ezgif com-crop](https://github.com/Sajid2001/real-time-app/assets/60523377/3a665421-3b2d-4778-bb6c-f8991eb98b3a)